Working in Your Containers¶

 Running Commands in the Containers¶

 If you want to work inside a container, you can use Docker Compose to run bash from inside the container.
-You can get a bash shell inside the Drupal container by running
+You can be dropped into a bash shell inside the Drupal container by running

 Or you can run your command from the host machine by running